-FORM 10-Q

-(Mark One)

-x QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2014

-OR

-" TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number 001-4802

-Becton, Dickinson and Company

-(Exact name of registrant as specified in its charter)

-New Jersey (State or other jurisdiction of incorporation or organization) 22-0760120 (I.R.S.
-Employer Identification No.)

-1 Becton Drive, Franklin Lakes, New Jersey 07417-1880 (Address of principal executive offices) (Zip Code)

-(Registrant's telephone number, including area code)

-N/A

-(Former name, former address and former fiscal year, if changed since last report)
+FORM 10-Q • ·k One) X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2014 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 001-4802 Becton, Dickinson and Company (Exact name of registrant as specified in its charter) New Jersey 22-0760120 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) (Inc.) 1 Becton Drive, Franklin Lakes, New Jersey 07417-1880 (Address of principal executive offices) (Zip Code) (201) 847-6800 (Registrant's telephone number, including area code) $N\!/\!A$ (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Evolution Act of 1024 during

 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes x No

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
 Yes x No "

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes x No